kenmccann/advanced-tier-offering/README.md

 -  SSO/SAML integration
 - SIEM and logging

 You can break down the time spent working with the customer on these subjects over six to eight sections lasting around two to three hours for each section.
-Some scenarios may take less time depending on the complexity.
+Some scenarios may take less time depending on the complexity and the customers familiarity with the subject matter.

 ## Showing the relationship between Aqua capabilities

 At a high level, Aqua can be configured to scan container images from several supported container registries.

-The Venn diagram below represents the relationships between each of the Aqua Components.
+The diagram below represents the relationships between each of the Aqua Components.

 ![](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/3vens.png?raw=true)
 Vulnerability scanning cannot happen without integrating the customer’s container registries into Aqua and image scanning is dependent upon those registries existing within the Aqua console.